LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 God is tiny, tiny fractal,

-God is bigger, adores Omni.
+God is bigger, pray to Omni.